#EndSARS Protester Remanded Over Impersonation In Osun

-One Emmanuel Oluwaseun Adebisi, leader of the second wave #EndSARS protest in Osun was on Monday remanded by an Osun State Magistrate’s Court sitting in Osogbo over alleged impersonation.
+One Emmanuel Oluwaseun Adebisi, leaders of the second wave #EndSARS protest in Osun was on Monday remanded by an Osun State Magistrate’s Court sitting in Osogbo over alleged impersonation.

 It would be recalled that Adebayo also known as “Captain” led the Monday December 7, #EndSARS protest in Osogbo, Osun state capital before he was arrested by the Department of State Services (DSS) for allegedly impersonating the Nigerian Army and receiving accolades on that basis.